openebs/website/docs/main/Solutioning/backup-and-restore/kasten-br-fs.md

 helm install k10 kasten/k10 --namespace=kasten-io --set global.persistence.storageClass=openebs-hostpath
 ```

-2. Once you have installed Kasten, verify that Kasten has installed correctly.
+2. Once you have installed Kasten, verify that Kasten has been installed correctly.

 **Command**